FAQ's: Your Questions Answered

 If, after six (6) to twelve (12) weeks of non-surgical treatment for symptoms related to lumbar herniated disc does not provide pain relief, and the pain is severe, surgery may become an option.
 Surgery may be recommended prior to completing a full 6 weeks of nonsurgical care if the pain is severe enough and the patient is having difficulty maintaining a reasonable level of functioning, or the patient is experiencing progressive neurological symptoms, such as worsening leg weakness and/or numbness.

 How much non-operative treatment a patient requires for a herniated disc is unique to the individual.
 Patients who are not experiencing severe pain and can function well, a greater period of conservative treatment may be appropriate (e.g. 12 weeks).
-In the case of a patients who suffers severe pain and is not responsive to non-operative treatment, nerve decompression or other forms of surgery may be an option to treat the lumbar herniated disc.
+In the case of a patient who suffers severe pain and is not responsive to non-operative treatment, nerve decompression or other forms of surgery may be an option to treat the lumbar herniated disc.

 In the event a patient exhibits progressive neurological deficits, or presents a rapid onset of bowel or bladder dysfunction, an immediate surgical evaluation should be made as these conditions may represent a surgical emergency.
 Both of these conditions, however, are seldom seen, and the majority of instances of surgery for a lumbar herniated disc is an elective procedure.